 2) Investigation and Response

 Within fifteen (15) calendar days after receipt of the grievance, the ADA Coordinator or the Designee will schedule a meeting with the grievant to discuss the grievance and possible resolutions.
-After an investigation and review, the ADA Coordinator will respond in writing, and where appropriate, in a format accessible to the grievant.
-The response will explain his/her position on the issue and offer options for substantive resolution of the grievance.
+After an investigation and review, the ADA Coordinator will respond in writing and, where appropriate, in a format accessible to the grievant.
+The response will explain their position on the issue and offer options for substantive resolution of the grievance.

 3) Appealing a Decision

-If the response by ADA Coordinator does not satisfactorily resolve the issue, the grievant and/or his/her designee may appeal the decision within fifteen (15) calendar days after receipt of the response to the City Manager.
+If the response by ADA Coordinator does not satisfactorily resolve the issue, the grievant and/or their designee may appeal the decision within fifteen calendar days after receipt of the response to the City Manager.

-After receiving the appeal, the City Manager or the designee will review the appeal and the ADA Coordinator finding.
-Within a reasonable period of thirty (30) calendar days, after a review, the City Manager or the designee will respond in writing, and, where appropriate in a format that is accessible to the grievant, with a final resolution to the grievance.
+After receiving the appeal, the City Manager or the designee will review the appeal and the ADA Coordinator's finding.
+Within thirty calendar days, after a review, the City Manager or the designee will respond in writing and, where appropriate, in a format that is accessible to the grievant, with a final resolution to the grievance.

 4) Alternate Ways to Appeal or Grievance